hephaestus-compiler-project/thalia-popl-eval/README.md

 * `scripts/`: This directory contains the scripts needed to re-run the experiments and re-produce the figures and tables presented in our paper.
-* `data/`: This is the directory that contains the pre-computed results of our evaluation.
+* `data/`: This is the directory that contains the pre=computed results of our evaluation.
 * `data/packages.csv`: A CSV file that contains the 95 Maven libraries whose APIs have been used in our evaluation.